BayLibre/Copilot/doc/source/getting-started.rst

 .. image:: pictures/copilot_lite_cables.jpg

 .. note::
    By default, Copilot has everything turned off.
-To enable USB power supply, follow steps in :ref:`Example commands`.
+To enable USB power supply, follow steps in :ref:`Switch power`.

 .. warning::
    Even if USB-C is a **reversible** connector, the USB-C cables can only work in **one direction**.